The Best Way to Backup and Restore a WordPress Site

 • Next, extract and upload your backup files from your computer to the “public_html > <website name folder>” using cPanel.

-You can use the phpMyAdmin tool to backup and restore your WP database.
-You can either access this through your web host’s cPanel (Log in to your web hosting account and navigate to Databases > phpMyAdmin), or download it directly.
+You can use the phpMyAdmin tool to back up and restore your WP database.
+You can access this through your web host’s cPanel by logging in to your web hosting account and navigating to Databases > phpMyAdmin).
+Alternatively, you can download it directly.

 1. On phpMyAdmin, view all the current WP databases.